skylight-hq/skylight.digital/_projects/usaf_gearfit.md

     gear is assigned to them.
 We also provided an option for users to submit feedback anonymously to avoid potential feelings of embarrassment.
-As part of the rollout, we launched a marketing and communications campaign to help overcome cultural and behavioral barriers to using the application — for example, "sitting in your pee isn't a rite of passage."
+As part of the rollout, we launched a marketing and communications campaign to help overcome cultural and behavioral barriers to using the application — for example, “sitting in your pee isn't a rite of passage.”
 As a result of these efforts, a growing population of aircrew have started to use the application.
 And for the first time, HSD is able to collect and access quality data on gear issues from a central location, enabling them to better coordinate and communicate response actions.